Evading banking cyber threats is more challenging than ever.

 Beware of smishing

 Mobile banking is generally considered safe.
-But online frauds like smishing are gaining some traction.
+But online frauds like smishing are gaining traction.

 Smishing occurs when you get a dubious text message from a fraudster posing as a bank representative.
 The message may warn you of security breaches and ask you to call a toll-free number.
 Then you’re asked for your account number and PIN.

-“Someone in a foreign country is actually collecting the information,” says Robert Vamosi, an analyst covering risk and fraud at Javelin Strategy & Research in Pleasanton, Calif.
+“Someone in a foreign country is actually collecting the information,” says Robert Vamosi, a former analyst covering risk and fraud at Javelin Strategy & Research.
 “Don’t call the number on your text message.”

 Instead, treat it as an untrusted communication.
-Call the customer service number listed on your monthly account statement and verify the text communication, advises Consumer Reports.
+Call the customer service number listed on your monthly account statement and verify the text communication.

 Fend off malware

-Your computer can get infected in two different ways.
-You can click on an online link and download a poisoned program.
-Or you can click on an infected e-mail.
+Your computer can get infected with malware in two different ways.
+You can click on an online link and download a poisoned program or you can click on an infected email.

-Once malware is installed on your computer, cyber criminals can track your every move on the Internet, including your online banking transactions.
-Then, they can empty your account.
+Once malware is installed on your computer, cyber criminals can track your every move on the internet, including your online banking transactions.
+Then they can empty your checking account or clear out the emergency fund in your savings account.

 To fend off malware, avoid going to small hosted websites with community forums, such as computer game sites.
-Security usually isn’t as diligent, he says.
+Security usually isn’t as diligent.
 Often free software and other pop-ups have malware embedded.

 Another option is using a dedicated home computer or virtual desktop just for online banking and bill paying.
-Milletary also suggests having your antivirus programs regularly updated.
+You should also update your antivirus programs regularly.

 Avoid shared computers and networks

-If you’re banking on a shared computer, you’re putting your account at risk.
-This includes Internet cafes as well as your computer at work.
+If you’re banking on a public computer, you’re putting yourself at risk.

 “When you’re done, log off your banking site if you do use a shared computer,” Vamosi says.
 “If you’re surfing to the next page, you’re still on the banking site.
 Someone can gain access to your account.”